Fourier analysis of many-body transition amplitudes and states: Completely destructive interference

 \section{Completely destructive interference}

-As an exemplary application of the formalism developed in the previous sections, we study the mechanisms behind completely destructive many-particle interference, i.e. exact cancellations of transition amplitudes between input and output states with a given symmetry.
-The suppression of coincidence events for bosons in the Hong-Ou-Mandel experiment \cite{hong_measurement_1987} is the most famous and simple example of such completely destructive many-particle interference.
-Given the many applications of the Hong-Ou-Mandel effect \cite{bouchard_twophoton_2021}, there has been an effort to generalize it to more particles and larger interferometers \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,crespi_suppression_2015,crespi_suppression_2016,dittel_manybody_2017,dittel_totally_2018,dittel_totally_2018a}.
-Here, we study for the first time instances of totally destructive many-particle interference for states with symmetry other than bosonic or fermionic.
+As an exemplary application of the formalism developed in the previous sections, we study the mechanisms behind completely destructive many-body interference, i.e., exact cancellations of transition amplitudes between input and output states with a given symmetry.
+The suppression of coincidence events for bosons in the Hong-Ou-Mandel experiment \cite{hong_measurement_1987,bouchard_twophoton_2021}, which we touched upon in Sec.~\ref{sec:MBItoFourier}, is the most famous and simple example of such completely destructive many-body interference.
+Given the many fundamental and practical implications of the Hong-Ou-Mandel effect \cite{bouchard_twophoton_2021}, there have been efforts to generalize it to more particles in larger interferometers \cite{lim_generalized_2005,tichy_zerotransmission_2010,tichy_manyparticle_2012,tichy_stringent_2014,crespi_suppression_2015,crespi_suppression_2016,dittel_manybody_2017,dittel_totally_2018,dittel_totally_2018a}.
+Fermions have also been shown to display destructive many-body interference beyond the Pauli principle \cite{tichy_manyparticle_2012,dittel_totally_2018,dittel_totally_2018a}.
+Suppressions have been shown to stem from the invariance (up to a phase) of the input state under a permutation of the interferometer modes, allowing for further generalizations to states featuring partial distinguishability and/or entanglement \cite{dittel_totally_2018a,dittel_interference_2019}.
+Here we consider for the first time instances of totally destructive many-body interference for states which transform according to higher-dimensional irreps of the symmetric group.

-We say that a transition is suppressed in symmetry sector $\lambda$ if the corresponding component of the transition amplitude function's Fourier transform $\hat{a}(\lambda)$ vanishes.
-This condition can equivalently be formulated as
+Given an input state $\ket{\bm{i}}$, an output state $\ket{\bm{o}}$, and a unitary transformation $U$---defining a transition amplitude function $a$ [Eq.~\eqref{transamp}]---we say that the transition is suppressed in symmetry sector $\lambda$ if the Fourier transform of the transition amplitude function vanishes at irrep $\lambda$: